Variables

 Syntax

-global variable-name-list ;
+global-declaration: global variable-name-list ; variable-name-list: simple-variable variable-name-list , simple-variable

 Semantics

-A global variable is never defined explicitly; instead, it is created when it is first assigned a value.
-That may be done at the top level of a script, or from within a block in which that variable has been declared (imported, that is) using the global keyword.
+when it is first assigned a value.
+That may be done at the top level of

 $GLOBALS['gv'] = v

-As $GLOBALS is a superglobal, gv need not first be the subject of a global-declaration.
+need not first be the subject of a

 A global variable has global scope and static storage duration.
 A global variable is a modifiable lvalue.